-This blog teaches the correct hand placement for adults, children, and infants, explains why it matters, and shows how to perform safe, effective chest compressions to maximize survival.
+This guide explains the correct CPR hand placement for adults, children, and infants and why proper positioning is critical for effective compressions.
+It also shows how to deliver safe, high-quality chest compressions to improve survival outcomes during cardiac arrest.

 How Does Correct Hand Placement Save Lives During CPR?

-Here are the proper hand placements for adults during CPR:
+Here are the proper hand position techniques for adults during CPR:

 - Position yourself at the person’s side, kneeling close to one side of their chest.